• Numerous pinkish flowers and seedheads.

 Impact

-This plant is highly invasive, severely reduces pasture capacity and desirable forages, degrades wildlife habitat, and can hinder reforestation and landscape restoration efforts.
-Once a population gets established, it begins to quickly displace native vegetation, including desirable pollinator habitat, creating large stands with little biological diversity and low habitat value.
+Once established, a population can quickly displace native vegetation, including desirable pollinator habitat, creating large stands with little biological diversity and low habitat value.

 Prevention and management